eaardal/envy/README.md

 Uses a yaml file to store groups of environment variables.
 The script acts as a CLI for interacting with the yaml file.

+### How to get started

+1. Put the `envy` bash script in this repo in a directory that's included in your PATH.
+2. Add `export ENVY_DIR=your/path/to/envy/dir` to your .bashrc, .zshrc or similar.
+3. Either put the `bin` directory with `jq` and `yq` in this repo as a sub-directory to wherever you placed the `envy` script, or set `ENVY_JQ` and `ENVY_YQ` to your own versions of those programs.
+See [configuration options](#configuration-options) below.

+Then start using it by running one of the commands listed below.

+See [How to use](#how-to-use) for more info.

 ### Commands

 | Command                                       | Description                                                                                                                                                     |